MichaIng/DietPi-Docs/docs/software/log_system.md

 ─ Mounts */var/log* to DISK
 ─ Decreases overall system performance
 ─ Reduces the life of your SD card due to increased filesystem IO (read/write)
-\+ Comes with both Rsyslog and logrotate installed as standard
+\+ Comes with both Rsyslog and Logrotate installed as standard
 \+ The "standard" of Linux logging systems, essential if your log file data is critical to system operation and/or maintenance